jimxlin/yapper/README.md

 ### Email Notifications

 Emails are sent to users when a place page they created gets a comment.
 This is done with Rails' Action Mailer and ActiveRecord callbacks.
 SendGrid is used as the production email server because it is integrated with Heroku.

-### Seeding Data

-The most involving part of creating sample data for the Heroku demo is getting legitimate addresses to work with the map feature.
-This app uses addresses from a [government website](https://data.sfgov.org/browse) for a populous city (San Francisco).
-Downloaded addresses were cleaned up, simplified, and stored in a CSV file for easy access.